-What is your perspective on the evolution of the carsharing market in 2020?
+What is your perspective on the carsharing evolution?

 Despite what you will read in the press – as it’s often easier to captivate an audience by writing about failures – the market is growing, and the trend is powerful.
 Players from many different industries are positioning themselves on this fast-growing market, including carmakers that have taken the lead in Europe but also dealerships/distributors, insurance, and energy service companies, to name a few.

-The forces driving this massive movement are plentiful: environmental consciousness, the rise of the sharing economy, digital behaviors amongst millennials, and the need for accessibility in transportation, combined with industry-related priorities, namely CO2 regulations and the electrification of fleets (need to sell more EVs), etc. Cities now understand the benefits of promoting sustainable mobility solutions and are increasingly creating a favorable regulatory environment to make it easier for shared mobility operators to launch new initiatives.
+The forces driving this massive movement are plentiful: environmental consciousness, the rise of the sharing economy, digital behaviors amongst millennials, and the need for accessibility in transportation.
+Of course, this all combined with industry-related priorities, namely CO2 regulations and the electrification of fleets (need to sell more EVs), etc. Cities now understand the benefits of promoting sustainable mobility solutions and are increasingly creating a favorable regulatory environment to make it easier for shared mobility operators to launch new initiatives.

 We often hear that reaching profitability is hard for carsharing operators.
 How do you respond to that?

 To be profitable in this business, it is all about execution.
 Communauto in Canada or Mobility Swiss in Switzerland, both station-based services operating around 3000 cars each, have been in this business for around 20 years and have grown profitable.
 Brigitte Courtehoux, VP Free2Move at Stellantis, recently publicly announced their Emov by Free2Move free-floating carsharing service in Madrid (600 electric vehicles) is now officially profitable.

 At Vulog we are helping our customers reach profitability by providing the right technology and tools to deliver the best customer experience and optimize operations.
 We have identified the 7 key ingredients to launch and manage a successful carsharing business in our #VulogInsights white paper.